rexlbias/Pacmen-Exercise/README.md

 You also need to make each pacman bounce off any wall it hits.
 Start by getting at least one pacman positioned and viewable.

+Future improvements would include making the pacmen eat food or chase ghost.
+Adding ghost images.

 <img src="PacMan1.png">